gkoh/furble/README.md

 With access to a Canon EOS M6, I was able to implement support for it.
 Other Canon cameras might work, but I suspect the shutter control protocol will be different.
+@wolcano kindly implemented support for the Canon EOS RP.

 #### Protocol Reverse Engineering